LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Experiments

-Only the BERT-based classifiers need the language-related data for training.
-Therefore, to adapt FILM to the few-shot setting, the five BERT-based classifiers are re-trained with the same \num{100} training examples used by \OurMethod.
-Similar to HLSM, we concatenate the goal and the step-by-step instructions as input to the BERT-based classifiers.
-We use default hyperparameters for BERT models that are found in the paper.
-We use the predictions from these models to generate the high-level plans with the same pre-defined templates in FILM.
-We leave other components intact, which are downloaded from the official codebase.\footnote{https://github.com/soyeonm/FILM}
+\textbf{SayCan}~\cite{saycan2022arxiv} is a ranking based high-level planner that requires a list of admissible actions and ranks them using the LLM.
+To make it possible for SayCan to work in the complex, partially-observable environments in ALFRED, we give it an \textit{unfair competitive advantage}---it knows all the objects and affordances in the current environment \textit{a priori} to compile the list of skills.
+We also equip SayCan with the same kNN retriever from LLM-Planner, which was not needed in their original paper because of the less diverse tasks.
+More details on the implementation is provided in the supplementary materials.

 \textbf{Other Baselines.} For other baselines included in \autoref{tab_test}, we retrieve the results directly from the published version of the corresponding paper.
-If the ALFRED leaderboard\footnote{https://leaderboard.allenai.org/alfred/submissions/public} entry is better than the numbers in the original paper, we report the higher.
+If the ALFRED leaderboard entry is better than the numbers in the original paper, we report the higher.